lin380/coursebook/docs/03-understanding-data.md

 |Source |          10|one of the people assassinated very recently in sri lanka was mr kumar ponnambalam, who had visited the european parliament just a few months ago.                                                                                      |
 |Target |          10|una de las personas que recientemente han asesinado en sri lanka ha sido al sr. kumar ponnambalam, quien hace pocos meses visitó el parlamento europeo.                                                                                 |

 Note that lowercasing text, and normalization steps in general, can come at a cost.
-For example, lowercasing the Europarle dataset sentences means we lose potentially valuable information; namely the ability to identify proper names (i.e. "Mr Kumar Ponnambalam") and titles (i.e. "European Parliament") directly from the orthographic forms.
+For example, lowercasing the Europarle dataset sentences means we lose potentially valuable information; namely the ability to identify proper names (*i.e.* "Mr Kumar Ponnambalam") and titles (*i.e.* "European Parliament") directly from the orthographic forms.
 There are, however, transformation steps that can be applied which aim to recover 'lost' information in situations such as this and others.

 #### Recoding

 The process of recoding aims to _recast_ the values of a variable or set of variables to a new variable or set of variables to enable more direct access.
-This may include extracting values from a variable, stemming or lemmatization of words, tokenization of linguistic forms (words, ngrams, sentences, etc.), calculating the lengths of linguistic units, removing variables that will not be used in the analysis, etc.
+This may include extracting values from a variable, stemming or lemmatization of words, tokenization of linguistic forms (words, ngrams, sentences, *etc*.), calculating the lengths of linguistic units, removing variables that will not be used in the analysis, *etc*.

 <!-- - Stemming/ lemmatization  -->

 Words that we intuitively associate with a 'base' word can take many forms in language use.
-For example the word forms 'investigation', 'investigation', 'investigate', 'investigated', etc. are intuitively linked.
+For example the word forms 'investigation', 'investigation', 'investigate', 'investigated', *etc*. are intuitively linked.
 There are two common methods that can be applied to create a new variable to facilitate the identification of these associations.
-The first is stemming.
-Stemming is a rule-based heuristic to reduce word forms to their stem or root form.
+The first is stemming. __Stemming__ is a rule-based heuristic to reduce word forms to their stem or root form.

 Table: (\#tab:recoding-stemming-brown-example)Results for stemming the first words in the Brown Corpus.